boothe0/CS386GodotProject/reports/Report-9.md

 Elizabeth:
 - Added a rough inventory-buy system that connects the user's bought items to their inventory to prepare for use.
+Asher:
+- Added testing framework and tests for player health manipulation.

 ## 2. Retrospective